 For example, a balance variable is used for internal accounting, and a withdraw function is exposed.
 If the susceptible contract transfers funds before setting the balance to zero, the attacker can repeatedly execute the withdrawal method and drain the whole contract.
 This is why this type of attack is the most devastating.

-The below example will clear this for you.
+The below example will clear this up for you.

 An attacker must only transfer some balance to their smart contract address to exploit this function and construct a backup function that calls withdraw.

 What is a Reentrancy Guard?

 At any point during execution, there can be times when we are unsure whether our contract’s invariants hold or not; at that time, it is suggested that we must not call other untrusted contracts.
 This is because it will be possible for them to re-enter again.
 However, if we are left with no choice, but to do it, then we have the option to use the reentrancy guard to prevent reentrancy.

 A reentrancy guard or mutex (mutually exclusive flag) can be built as a function or function modification.
 It is nothing but a piece of code responsible for causing the execution to fail whenever the act of reentrancy is found.
 Still, the idea is simple: a boolean lock is placed around the susceptible function call.
 The original state of “locked” is false (unlocked).
 Still, it is set to proper (locked) shortly before the vulnerable function execution begins and then reset to false (unlocked) when it ends.